jcmturner/authenvoy/README.md

 ```
 (the port number is configurable)

-The user's credentials can be sent in one of two ways:
+The user's credentials can be sent either a a JSON document or as an HTTP form:
 ##### JSON POST
 When POSTing credentials in JSON the following format must be used:
 ```json